wuweiweiwu/blog/posts/practical-typescript-generics.md

 );
 ```

 You can see that in example one, `getDatumString` is typed correctly based on the inferred data type `T` from `data` without explicit annotations.
-Type parameter can also be specified directly on a React component inside `<>` brackets directly after the component identifier.
-In example two, if `data` does not match the provided type parameter, TypeScript will error.
+Type parameters can also be specified directly on a React component inside `<>` brackets directly after the component identifier.
+In example two, if `data` does not match the provided type parameters, TypeScript will error.

 Note that we are not using the official React typings from `@types/react` to annotate `List`.
 To parameterize the types, we must define functional components as generic functions without annotating them as `React.FunctionalComponent`.